 If you’re trying to rebuild your credit, you may have a frustrating puzzle to solve.
-You know using credit responsibly should increase your credit score, but you aren’t able to get access to credit in order to use it responsibly, since credit card companies won’t issue you a credit card and lenders won’t issue you a loan…because you have a low credit score.
+You know using credit responsibly should increase your credit score, but you aren’t able to get access to credit in order to use it responsibly.
+That’s because credit card companies won’t issue you a credit card (and lenders won’t issue you a loan)…because you have a low credit score.

 If you’re able to afford the initial cash deposit when you open your account, most issuers will offer you a secured card regardless of credit history.
-The secured credit card still counts as credit, and is reported to credit bureaus.
-It can be used for the same purchases as an unsecured credit card, and even looks the same as other credit cards.
+It still counts as credit (and is reported to the credit bureaus), can be used for the same purchases as an unsecured credit card, and even looks the same as other credit cards.
 If you make on-time payments and pay your secured credit card in full each month, you could even improve your credit score.

 But keep in mind that the point of a secured credit card is to build up enough credit so that you can eventually apply for an unsecured credit card, which will have a higher credit limit and lower interest.
 This means you have to act as responsibly as possible with your secured card, since you are attempting to prove to a creditor that you are trustworthy.

 Once you have your secured card, it’s time to start using it.
-Be careful, though—there is a proper method to using your card wisely if you intend to build up your credit.
-If you follow these rules, you should be in good shape.
+Be careful, though—there is a proper method for how to use a secured credit card to build credit, so you may have to change a few habits.

+- Don’t overuse your card.
 You only need to make one or two purchases a month in order to successfully build credit, so it’s best to keep your purchases to a minimum.
 You don’t want to end up unable to pay off your balance at the end of the month.
-Watch your spending.

-Depending on how bad your credit was when you started, it may take several months to improve to a better rating.
-While there are no guarantees that you’ll be approved for a new card, many consumers qualify for an unsecured card after a year of using a secured card.
-Typically, credit card companies start to extend offers for unsecured credit cards when your credit limit is above 650.
-The higher your score, the more likely you’ll be approved.
+- Check your credit score regularly.
+It may take several months to improve your credit score.
+While there are no guarantees that you’ll be approved for a new card, credit card companies typically extend offers for unsecured credit cards when your credit score is above 650.

 After successfully building your credit score, you may be able to apply for an unsecured card from your creditor.
 Some card issuers will automatically approve you for an unsecured card as soon as you qualify.
 When you close your secured card, your original cash deposit will be returned to you.